 Our little family, here in Georgia, are readying ourselves for the holidays.
 We had a peaceful Thanksgiving at our house – nothing special but nice.
 We put up our tree last night while enjoying a fire in the fireplace and hot chocolate.
 I truly enjoy this time of the year as it stirs up fond memories from the past.
 Especially, while decorating the tree because each piece I hang on the tree has a special meaning.
 Now, we can sit back and enjoy while watching our cat stare at it with her big blue eyes.
 She has a little smirk and a mischievous look in those eyes.
 She obviously has plans that we don’t yet know about.

 Today is a gray day and supposedly, we are going to get that much-needed rain.
-I took a stroll this morning and stopped to chat with Sally Sue.
-I noticed that wintry feeling is setting in but the trees seem confused.
+I took a stroll this morning and noticed that wintry feeling is setting in but the trees seem confused.
 Some are still dressed in their fall garb, while others have lost all of their leaves.
 Mother nature is very befuddling again this year, a seemingly ongoing saga.

 By the way, we have a trip planned for Dec.
 6, which is our wedding anniversary.
-We are going to Blue Ridge for a couple of days and hopefully the fires have settled down.
-The fires have made it hard for the business owners and have impacted their tourism.
+We’re traveling to Blue Ridge for a couple of days and hopefully, the wildfires have settled down.
+These fires have made it hard for the business owners and impacted the city’s tourism.
 It’s so unfortunate this is happening during one of their peak times of the year.

 Moving on to more of the in-between, I find more great bloggers every day.
 It’s difficult to keep up because there are only 24 hrs in a day to squeeze in all that I want to accomplish.
 Here is a good example of why I need more hours in a day – Musing of a Puppy Doc (poetry behind a white coat).
 Phoebe’s blog is just fabulous.
-Her posts are well written and her site is well structured.
+Her posts are excellent and her site is nicely organized.
 You won’t regret stopping by and taking a look.

 Much to our dismay another dry day